 The other possibility here is for “mattress running”, which refers to the practice of staying at hotels purely for the sake of earning elite qualifying nights.

 If you’re a few nights away from the next status level with Marriott Bonvoy or another hotel loyalty program, or perhaps if you’re participating in a status challenge which requires paid stays, then the Stay Vancouver hotel can help you unlock extra nights for a minimal cost.

 You’ll want to carefully search across different hotels and different dates to identify the cheapest mattress-running opportunity.
 At first glance, it appears the Residence Inn Vancouver offers some of the cheapest per-night costs out of all the Marriott-branded hotels at about $112 for the night, although there may be other pockets of dates where the underlying rate is even cheaper.

 Don’t forget that you can currently stack these cheap nights with Marriott Bonvoy’s Double Points & Double Elite Nights promotion, allowing you to earn effectively two elite qualifying nights for as little as $112 – a fantastic deal if you’re aiming for Platinum or Titanium status through February 2023.

 The Stay Vancouver promotion has been a perennial favourite in the Canadian travel scene, whether you’re looking for a cheap stay in Downtown Vancouver for an upcoming trip or you’re a local resident who’s looking for a cheap mattress-running opportunity.

-The current promotion results in some very generous nightly cash rates for the winter travel season, regardless of whether you’d like to stay in the city’s leading luxury hotels or stick with more affordable properties, so I hope many of you can take advantage as you consider any upcoming trips to the West Coast.
+The current promotion results in some very generous nightly cash rates for the spring and summer travel season, regardless of whether you’d like to stay in the city’s leading luxury hotels or stick with more affordable properties, so I hope many of you can take advantage as you consider any upcoming trips to the West Coast.